skybrud/sky-scroll/README.md

 # sky-scroll
-> An vanilla JS engine for scroll based events.
+> A vanilla JS library for scroll based events.

 ## Description
-Lightweight library providing one single api for handling scroll events as well as tracking the positions and dimensions of multiple elements on scroll (with recalculations on resize).
+Lightweight JavaScript (es2015) library providing one single api for handling scroll events as well as tracking the positions and dimensions of multiple elements on scroll (with recalculations on resize).

 ## Usage
 Import sky-scroll in your project.
 Recommed implementation (used as base for this readme) is: